Hello world!

 A career in academia

 From 1985 to 2023, I was a professor of organizational studies at the University of New Brunswick.
 My academic interests lie in international business, negotiation, and economic development, among others.
-I've also had the privilege of holding appointments at the National University of Singapore and Tribhuvan University, and consulting for international organizations.
+I've also had the privilege of holding visiting appointments at the National University of Singapore, Sultan Quaboos University in Oman and undertaking short-term assignments with the Singapore Institute of Labour, International Labour Organization, and Association of Deans of Management and Business Schools in Canada, among others.

 Insights and contributions